 “To give light to them that sit in darkness and in the shadow of death, to guide our feet into the way of peace” (Luke 1:79).

-Those who follow Messiah Yahushua [Christ Jesus] have found that He is the One who guides our feet into Father’s ways, as we follow His guidelines.
-Yahushua leads us, by His Holy Spirit, to the place of understanding, wisdom, and peace, when we begin to follow the eternal Father’s Instruction Manual, the Bible!
+Those who follow Messiah Yahushua [Christ Jesus] have found that Messiah, by the Holy Spirit, is the One who guides our feet into Father’s ways — guiding us to the place of understanding, wisdom, and peace!

-Little by little, we learn that following God’s instructions is much more beneficial than living according to our own feelings or reasonings or opinions!
+Little by little, we learn that following God’s Instruction Manual [the Bible], is much more beneficial than living according to our own feelings or reasonings or opinions!

 As I have said in various other articles, those who have found peace of heart and mind, have taken the very simple and mature steps of repentance: